View All Book Series

 Eyal Rozmarin

-ใ€€Included in the Relational Perspectives Book Series are authors and works that come from within the relational tradition, those that extend and develop that tradition, and works that critique relational approaches or compare and contrast them with alternative points of view.
+ใ€€Included in the Relational Perspectives Book Series are authors that come from within the relational/Relational traditions, those that extend and develop that scholarship, and works that critique these approaches or compare and contrast them with alternative points of view.
 The series includes our most distinguished senior psychoanalysts, along with younger contributors who bring fresh vision.
-Our aim is to enable a deepening of relational thinking while reaching across disciplinary and social boundaries in order to foster an inclusive and international literature. ใ€€ใ€€
+Our aim is to enable a deepening of thinking about theory and technique while reaching across disciplinary and social boundaries in order to foster an inclusive and international literature. ใ€€ใ€€

 Creating Bodies Eating Disorders as Self-Destructive Survival